 Example 1.
 Fig. 1 shows a simple C program and the corresponding disassembly.
 Procedure main declares an integer array a of ten elements.
 The program initializes the first five elements of a with the value of part1Value, and the remaining five with part2Value.
-It then returns p_array0, i.e., the first element of a.
+It then returns \p\array0, i.e., the first element of a.

 A diagram of how variables are laid out in the program's address space is shown in Fig. 2(a).
+To understand the assembly program in Fig. 1, it helps to know that

+- The addresses of global variables part1Value and part2Value are 0 and 4, respectively. - The local variables part1, part2, and i of the C program have been removed by the optimizer and are mapped to registers eax, ebx, and ecx. - The instruction that modifies the first five elements of the array is "7: mov [eax], edx"; the one that modifies the last five elements is "9: mov [ebx], edx".

-To understand the assembly program in Fig. 1, it helps to know that with this approach is actually smaller than the slice obtained by most source-code slicing tools.
+The statements that are underlined in Fig. 1 show the backward slice of the program with respect to 16 mov eax, [edi]-which roughly corresponds to return (\p\array0); in the source code-that would be obtained using the sets of used, killed, and possibly-killed a-locs identified by value-set analysis.
+The slice obtained with this approach is actually smaller than the slice obtained by most source-code slicing tools.
 For instance, CodeSurfer/C does not distinguish accesses to different parts of an array.
-Hence, the slice obtained by CodeSurfer/C from C source code would include all of the statements in Fig. 1, not just the underlined ones.
+Hence, the slice obtained by CodeSurfer/C from C source code would include all of the statements in Fig. 1.

-- The address of global variable part1Value is 4 and that of part2Value is 8. - The local variables part1, part2, and i of the C program have been removed by the optimizer and are mapped to registers eax, ebx, and ecx. - The instruction that modifies the first five elements of the array is "7: mov [eax], edx"; the one that modifies the last five elements is "9: mov [ebx], edx".

-The statements that are underlined in Fig. 1 show the backward slice of the program with respect to 16 mov eax, [edi]-which roughly corresponds to return (p_array0) in the source code-that would be obtained using the sets of used, killed, and possibly-killed a-locs identified by value-set analysis.
-The slice obtained